-(LGA unemployment rates)
+LGA unemployment rates

-The Small Area Labour Markets (SALM) dataset is compiled by the Jobs and Skills Australia.
-SALM figures are synthetic estimates (i.e. they are derived estimates, rather than directly obtained from a survey for example), which bring together:
+The Small Area Labour Markets (SALM) dataset is compiled by Jobs and Skills Australia.
+SALM data are synthetic estimates (i.e. they are derived estimates, rather than directly obtained from a survey for example), which bring together:

-- the level of unemployment at the SA4 level, as published by the ABS - Centrelink Newstart/JobSeeker and Youth Allowance (other) beneficiaries at the SA2 level - and Census participation rate data at the SA2 or SA3 level.
+- the level of unemployment at the SA4 level, as published by the ABS. - JobSeeker and Youth Allowance (other) beneficiaries at the SA2 level. - and Census participation rate data at the SA2 or SA3 level.

 These are used to produce estimates of unemployment and the unemployment rate at the SA2 level (from the 2016 ASGS).
-SA2 estimates are then apportioned to the LGA level using population weights based on the latest available SA2 to LGA correspondence from the ABS (which use the 2021 LGA boundaries in the latest available SA2 to LGA concordance from the ABS).
+SA2 estimates are then apportioned to the LGA level using population weights based on the latest available 2021 SA2 to LGA concordance from the ABS.
 It should be noted that because the LGA boundary structure does not match the ER structure, some LGAs fall in more than one ER.
+SALM estimates are also used to produce unemployment and labour force data for the six additional labour market dashboards.

-Due to the high level of disaggregation involved (there are around 540 LGAs) these figures can exhibit significant variability and should be interpreted with caution.
-It is important to bear in mind that due to the data being averaged over four quarters, changes in recent months to labour market conditions won't be fully reflected in the figures.
-For more detail, see the SALM pages on the JSA website.
+Due to the high level of disaggregation involved (there are around 540 LGAs) these data can exhibit significant variability and should be interpreted with caution.
+The smoothed SALM series is created by applying an average to four quarters of unsmoothed data.
+This means that changes in the smoothed SALM series will lag actual changes in labour market conditions.
+For more information, see the SALM pages on the JSA website.